Embedded Software Development Company — Firmware, IoT Device Software & Medical Device Engineering

 Every product engineering engagement is scoped around your hardware — target MCU, connectivity requirements, regulatory certification pathway, and the full software stack the product needs to reach production.

-Firmware development for microcontrollers and microprocessors: bare-metal C/C++ firmware, RTOS-based firmware (FreeRTOS, Zephyr, ThreadX), peripheral driver development (UART, SPI, I2C, CAN, USB, Ethernet), bootloader development and secure boot implementation, over-the-air (OTA) firmware update infrastructure, low-power mode management for battery-operated devices, and watchdog timer and fault recovery logic.
+Embedded firmware development for microcontrollers and microprocessors: bare-metal C/C++ firmware development, RTOS development with FreeRTOS, Zephyr, and ThreadX, peripheral driver development (UART, SPI, I2C, CAN, USB, Ethernet), bootloader and secure-boot implementation, OTA firmware update development from day one, low-power mode management for battery-operated devices, and watchdog timer and fault-recovery logic.
 Experience with ARM Cortex-M, ESP32, STM32, Nordic nRF52 series, and NXP i.MX families.

-Build Your Firmware →IoT Device Software & Connectivity
+Build Your Firmware →IoT Device Software & Platform Development

-End-to-end IoT software: device-side firmware with MQTT, CoAP, or HTTPS connectivity; cloud IoT platform integration (AWS IoT Core, Azure IoT Hub, Google Cloud IoT); device provisioning and certificate management at manufacturing scale; real-time telemetry pipelines from device to dashboard; over-the-air update orchestration; device shadow and twin management for offline-capable devices; and the web or mobile dashboard that makes device data visible and actionable to end users.
+End-to-end IoT software development and connected device software development: device-side firmware with MQTT, CoAP, or HTTPS connectivity; AWS IoT development and Azure IoT development on AWS IoT Core, Azure IoT Hub, and Google Cloud IoT; device provisioning and certificate management at manufacturing scale; real-time telemetry pipelines from device to dashboard; over-the-air update orchestration; device shadow and twin management for offline-capable devices; and the web or mobile dashboard that makes device data visible and actionable to end users.

-Software development for regulated medical devices: IEC 62304 software lifecycle process compliance, Software of Unknown Provenance (SOUP) management, risk management integration (ISO 14971), design history file documentation, verification and validation test protocol development, cybersecurity requirements for connected devices (FDA pre-market guidance alignment), and software architecture for Class II and Class III medical devices.
+IEC 62304 software development for regulated medical devices: IEC 62304-compliant software lifecycle, Software of Unknown Provenance (SOUP) management, risk management integration (ISO 14971), design history file documentation, verification and validation test protocol development, cybersecurity requirements for connected devices (FDA pre-market guidance alignment), and software architecture for Class II and Class III medical devices.
 Experience with FDA submission support documentation and CE marking technical file requirements.

 Full software stack engineering for digital hardware products: firmware plus cloud backend plus mobile or web application developed as an integrated programme.
 API design connecting device telemetry to application features, user account and device pairing flows, fleet management dashboards for enterprise device deployments, analytics pipelines for product usage and performance data, and the CI/CD infrastructure for both cloud and firmware components.
 End-to-end ownership of the software layers so hardware engineers can focus on the electronics.